You are here

 How long will my migration take?

 The length of a migration depends upon how much data and how many files you have stored in Box.
-Smaller migrations can take an hour or two, while larger migrations may span several days.
+Smaller migrations can take an hour or two, while larger migrations may span several days or more than a week.

 To ensure your migration proceeds as efficiently as possible, we recommend you delete any unnecessary files and folders and remove yourself from any shared Box folders or files to which you no longer need access.